 LJ’s book-related feature’s and columns, reviews, Barbara Hoffert’s Prepub Alert posts, and Neal Wyatt’s BookPulse news updates in one spot, so you can put LJ's strength in book coverage to work.
 LJ Reviews+ brings all of the previews, collection development and RA tools, and highlights of buzzy books that librarians need—straight to your inbox. (weekly)

-Supplies essential news and insights for academic librarians and features columns from Steven Bell (From the Bell Tower), Barbara Fister (Peer to Peer Review), and others, plus fascinating newsmaker interviews.
+Supplies essential news and insights for academic librarians, plus fascinating newsmaker interviews.
 Also includes occasional special editions from INFOdocket.

 Be the first to read about what’s moving in the marketplace and getting buzz, bookish stories making news, and key items from the book-loving web.
 This collection development and readers’ advisory insight is designed to help you navigate the fast and furious flow of new books and book news.

 (monthly) is perfect for teachers, librarians, parents and anyone looking for good new books for children and teenagers.
 Each issue features interviews with leading writers and illustrators, brief recommendations of noteworthy titles, and the latest news from the children’s book world.
 Notes from the Horn Book (six times a year) is a companion e-newsletter that focuses on the best of the best in nonfiction.
 Nonfiction Notes is an occasional — and lively! — sponsored newsletter in which editor in chief Roger Sutton interviews an author or illustrator.
 Talks with Roger